Skip to content

 Der Nominativ

 German has four cases — and the nominative is the easiest one.
 It's the 'default' form, the one you see in dictionaries.
 When you learned 'der, die, das,' you were learning nominative.
-Now let's understand WHY it's called nominative and when to use it.
+Now let's understand Why it's called nominative and when to use it.

-In German, the nominative marks the SUBJECT of a sentence — the person or thing DOING the action.
+In German, the nominative marks the subject of a sentence — the person or thing doing the action.
 It also follows the verb 'sein' (to be).
 The articles you already know (der, die, das, ein, eine) are nominative forms.

 English used to have cases too (Old English had them!).
 Today, we only see case changes in pronouns: 'I' vs 'me,' 'he' vs 'him.'
-German kept the full system for ALL nouns.
+German kept the full system for all nouns.

 Why you need this Someone asks 'Wer ist das?'
 (Who is that?).
 You answer 'Das ist der Lehrer' (That is the teacher).
 Both 'wer' (who) and 'der Lehrer' are nominative — the subject and what describes it.